taufeeq-ahmed/taufeeq-ahmed/README.md

 <h1 text-align="center">Taufeeq Ahmed</h1>
 <p text-align="center">Developer/Programmer</p>
-Passionately building simple solutions for real-world problems of the world.Making the world a better place one software at a time.
+Passionately building simple solutions for real-world problems of the world.
+Making the world a better place one software at a time.

 ## 🌐 Socials: